lwbhahahaha/Image-Registration/README.md

 **On a PC with the Intel i9-13900k CPU, the average running time to register one acquisition(v1 and v2) is ~800 seconds.**

+(Wenbo is still developing part of the code to 1. convert the outputs to DICOM format; 2.align the orientation to match the orignal input images.; This Github repo and README will be updated.)
 # Installation Instruction
 To install this program, follow the below steps.